FilipeRubin/D3D9-AlphaBlending-and-Transform/README.md

 - You may only compile in x86 depending on your system.
 - If you're using an older version of Visual Studio, make sure to select the available Windows SDK and Toolset versions on project properties.
 - Also make sure to select all of the .cpp and .h files and set "Included in Project" to True.

-# Known issues
-You may see some weird white lines on the shadow.